 In the district of Lombok, Utrecht the world's first public V2G system is used as a pilot, called Smart Solar Charging (van Hooijdonk et al., 2015; EBU, n.d.).
-This local innovation will function as case to draw lessons from in order to explore what role V2G systems can play in the energy transition.
+This local innovation will function as case to explore how V2G systems can play a role in the energy transition.
 The following section will give a description of the SSC case.
 The case description is based on information from an official letter of intent by the SSC consortium (van Hooijdonk et al., 2015), documents from LomboXnet (2016) and the EBU (n.d.), and smartsolarcharging.eu (2016).